tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 a bit already, so you might be impatient to learn exactly what it is I'm talking about.

-What they boil down to is really a formalism for games, which lends itself better to composability.
+What they boil down to is a formalism for games, which lends itself better to composability.
 They're sort of an alternative to game-based security, in the sense that they have their own formalism for various aspects of that technique.
-On the other hand, the strategy for proving things is still somewhat similar, so in other sense state-separable proofs are more of an extension of traditional game-based proofs.
+On the other hand, the strategy for proving things is still somewhat similar, so in another sense state-separable proofs are more of an extension of traditional game-based proofs.

 ## Security Games